hdshock/MangaMetadataFixer/README.md

 The program supports large libraries and can process files in batches to improve performance.

 Notes:
 Log File: All actions are logged in a file called process_log.txt that lives in the directory of the script.
+This log file will get deleted and recreated if it gets too large

 Database: The script uses an SQLite database (processed_files.db) to track processed files and ensure they aren't processed again.
 Journal Files: If the script is interrupted unexpectedly, the journal files (.db-journal) may be left behind.
 The script will clean these up at the start to prevent issues.

 License:
 This script is free to use for personal purposes.
 It is provided "as is" with no warranty or guarantee.
+When using tools like this with Komf/Kavita/FMD2 together, a lot can happen, so I urge you to test this before letting it loose on your main manga library.
+(You can always just delete or change the location file in the script directory.)